ajaynair/FSAL_S3/README.md

-# H1 FSAL-S3 - A NFS-Ganesha FSAL for Amazon S3 (v0.1)
+# FSAL-S3 - A NFS-Ganesha FSAL for Amazon S3 (v0.1)

-.
-NFS-Ganesha with FSAL-S3 uses Amazon S3 as a backed for NFS.
+## NFS-Ganesha with FSAL-S3 uses Amazon S3 as a backed for NFS.

+### Explanation

-.
-Each NFS filetype has a corresponding Amazon S3 object to store its data .
-Regular file data is stored as it is to an object correspoding to it .
-Directory entries are stored as a list of dirents(Explained below) in an object corresponding to it .
-Note that the current implementation only supports regular files and directories
+Each NFS filetype has a corresponding Amazon S3 object to store its data.
+Regular file data is stored as it is to an object correspoding to it.
+Directory entries are stored as a list of dirents(Explained below) in an object corresponding to it.

+#### Note that the current implementation only supports regular files and directories

 Directory entry data structure:
 ```c